KeerthikaReddy11/HackerRank-solutions/README.md

 ## 💻 HackerRank Solutions

 Welcome to my collection of programming solutions from [HackerRank](https://www.hackerrank.com/)!
-This repository contains clean and well-organized code written in various languages like C, C++, Python, and Java.
+This repository contains clean and well-organized code written in various languages like C, Python, and Java.

 ## 📁 Folder Structure